Types of Aid

 Federal Direct Student Loans

 As an undergraduate student loan borrower, you may be awarded a subsidized (need based) or unsubsidized (non-need based) loan depending on your financial need.
 As a graduate student loan borrower, you may only be awarded an unsubsidized loan (non-need based) loan.
 If you are awarded a subsidized loan (i.e., an undergraduate student), interest will not accrue on your loan while you are enrolled at least half-time.
 If you are awarded an unsubsidized loan, you will be responsible for the interest while in school.
 You will receive quarterly interest statements on your unsubsidized loan from your servicer.
 It is recommended that you pay this interest every quarter.
-If you do not, the interest will be added to your loan amount upon entering repayment, which will result in increasing costs of repaying your loans.
+If you do not, the interest will be added to your loan amount upon entering repayment, which will result in increasing costs when repaying your loans.

 Federal Direct Parent (PLUS) Loans